eerolat/home-automation-data-logger/raspberry/README.md

 # Raspberry Pi script

-This script runs on your Raspberry Pi and publishes your data on a web server
+These scripts runs on your Raspberry Pi and publish your data on a web server.

+-read_ds18b20.sh - Reads a local ds18b20 one-wire sensor connected to your Raspberry Pi -read_influx.sh - Reads sensor data from your InfluxDB

 ## Getting Started

-Use cron to schedule this script.
+Use cron to schedule these scripts.

 ## Authors